kaplanz/rugby/apis/cfg/README.md

 | `emu.cart.force` | Force cartridge construction. | `-f/--force`   | `bool`   |   ✓   |   ✓   |        |
 | `emu.cart.save`  | Cartridge RAM persistence.    | `-S/--save`    | `enum`   |   ✓   |   ✓   | [^sav] |

+[^log]: Must be a valid log filter as parsed by the frontend.
+See filter
+    directives using [`tracing`][filter] as an example.
+[^pal]: Only applicable on the DMG model.
+On CGB, the palette will be ignored.
+[^sav]: Specifies when the cartridge RAM should be loaded/saved to disk.

 ### Types

 All the expected primitive types for options are supported: